andreasawenlof/PP5-music-productivity-frontend/README.md

 ## 🚀 Introduction

-The **Music Productivity Frontend** is a React-based web application designed to interact with the **Music Productivity API**, providing composers and producers with an intuitive interface to manage their music projects efficiently.
+The **MP App** is a React-based web application designed to interact with the **MP App API**, providing composers and producers with an intuitive interface to manage their music projects efficiently.
 Users can track, organize, and review songs, albums, and feedback within a structured system.

 ---